Local SEO Featured

 Emergency locksmith searches triggering AI Overviews

-The locksmith who optimized for these conversational, long-tail voice queries saw their share of after-hours calls double.
+The locksmiths who optimized for these conversational queries saw their after-hours call share double.

-This was the most controversial shift of 2025: customers getting answers without clicking through to websites.
+The most contested shift of 2025: customers getting answers without ever clicking through to a website.

-For some locksmith searches, Google’s AI Overview provided pricing estimates, service descriptions, and even approximate wait times—all without the searcher ever visiting a locksmith’s website.
+For some locksmith searches, Google’s AI Overview handed searchers pricing estimates, service descriptions, and approximate wait times without a single website visit.

-But here’s the twist: locksmiths who appeared in those AI Overviews with phone numbers and “Open Now” badges saw call volumes increase 180%, even as website traffic stayed flat.
+For locksmiths who relied on traffic alone, that hurt.
+But locksmiths who appeared in those AI Overviews with phone numbers and “Open Now” badges saw call volumes increase 180%, even as website traffic stayed flat.

-The lesson?
-Optimize for discovery, not just clicks.
+The takeaway: optimize for discovery, not just clicks.

 Case Study: How Denver Lock & Key Captured 180% More Emergency Calls

-Let’s get specific.
-Sarah Chen’s locksmith business went from struggling with stagnant lead volume in January 2025 to fielding more emergency calls than she could handle by November.
+Sarah Chen’s locksmith business went from stagnant lead volume in January 2025 to more emergency calls than she could handle by November.

-Here’s exactly what she did—and what you can replicate.
+Here is exactly what she did, and what you can replicate.

 The Challenge: Invisible in AI Search Results